 Ever since reading an article on Herzegovina, I’ve been fascinated by the rustic beauty of the region.
 So on my stopover in Mostar (Herzegovina’s unofficial capital and biggest city) during my vacation in the Balkans, I made it a point to spend a day exploring some of the stunning and popular sites outside the city.
 I was traveling with my sister, brother and sister-in-law so we decided to hire a tour guide to bring us around, as we figured that visiting the places on our own would take a considerable amount of time and energy.

-We spent a total of 2 days in the Herzegovina region (4 days including Bosnia); and we used 1 day to explore the old town by ourselves, and the other day for the tour around Herzegovina.
+We spent a total of 2 days in the Herzegovina region (4 days including Bosnia); and we used 1 day to explore the old town by ourselves (read about it here: Mynn’s Top 10 Things to Do in Mostar), and the other day for the tour around Herzegovina.
 Our private tour guide was Camil from Herzeg Day Tours — I’ve written more about the company at the bottom of the post.
 Our 8-hour day tour included stops at Blagaj, Pocitelj, Mogorjelo, the Kravice Waterfalls and Mostar’s Hum Hill.

 The beautiful Blagaj is a small village built at the start of the crystal clear Buna River as it flows out of the 200-metres high mountain cliffs that overlooks the area.
 The river is surrounded by modern restaurants and ancient Ottoman-era structures, including the Tekija, a 600-year old Sufi-Dervish monastery built within the cliffs’ walls.
 Visitors can take boat ride into the Buna Springs within the cave, or hike up the narrow road along the cliffs to the Stjepan-Grad Fortress on top of it.